 In 2013, the North Carolina General Assembly passed House Bill 23, which called on the State Board of Education to develop digital teaching and learning competencies that would “provide a framework for schools of education, school administrators, and classroom teachers on the needed skills to provide high-quality, integrated digital teaching and learning.”
 These competencies for teachers, instructional support staff, and leaders should integrate into their practice in order to create high impact digital learning environments.
-The State Board of Education approved the competencies on June 2016.
+The State Board of Education approved the competencies in June 2016.

 Our Teachers, Instructional Support Staff, and Administrators are expected to complete 20 hours of Digital Learning focused professional learning within every 5 years.
-Chapel Hill-Carrboro City Schools has established a Professional Learning and Coaching Program to support Teachers and Instructional Support Staff in each of our schools facilitated by the Instructional Technology Facilitators and School Librarians throughot the district.
+Chapel Hill-Carrboro City Schools has established a Professional Learning and Coaching Program to support Teachers and Instructional Support Staff in each of our schools facilitated by the Instructional Technology Facilitators and School Librarians throughout the district.
 The District is in the process of establishing a professional learning program for Administrators.

 - Leadership in Digital Learning